• Skip to primary navigation

 Roasted Asparagus with Parmesan & Lemon

 We have discovered a delicious, addictive way to prepare asparagus: oven-roasted, crusted with freshly grated parmesan and panko breadcrumbs, topped with a squirt of fresh lemon.
-I mean...drool 🤤!
-This roasted asparagus is packed with flavor and the perfect amount of crunch!
+I mean…drool 🤤!
+This roasted asparagus with parmesan is packed with flavor and the perfect amount of crunch!

-plated roasted asparagus with parmesan crumbles and lemon wedges
+plates of breaded asparagus with lemon wedges

 There are so many ways to prepare asparagus, but baking the veggie with parmesan and panko bread crumbs tops the charts in our house!
 Everyone always loves it, especially the garlicky, crispy parmesan bits left on the pan.
 That's the good stuff!
 I can say with confidence that this asparagus has been kid & adult tested, with resounding approval and requests for more 👍

-đź’š 5 Reasons Why You'll Love our Roasted Asparagus with Parmesan
+💚 5 Reasons Why You’ll Love our Roasted Asparagus with Parmesan

 1. Quick and easy- This can take 12 minutes or less in the oven, and it's incredibly simple.
 In fact, my daughter did most of the work on her own.